victoriagjh/UCLab_studies/README.md

 I make a panel.
 When I execute the program, it shows a panel.
 Then i press the keyboard, console shows me what key i pressed.
 At the same time, it makes a file named 'outs'.
 There are keys and times that what kind of key user pressed and when is it in the file.

+## 20180801_Socket Programming in Java
+This program is Typing Tracker using client and Server.
+Client types the key and Server outputs the key and file.

+### TCP
+ TCP is one of the Socket programming, called Stream Communication Protocol.
+It is also known as a connection-oriented protocol because it can only be done when both sockets are connected.
+ Since this TCP protocol is a reliable protocol, it means that the data of the sender arrives at the receiver side sequentially, without loss of the data.
+In order to do this, the receiving side and the sending side must establish a connection in advance and exchange data in the order in which they are connected.
+ In connection-oriented mode, once connected, reliable data transmission is possible, in which the transmitted data is transmitted sequentially to the destination socket until the connection is disconnected.
+ It must execute the server first and server should waiting client’s access.

+### Establish a Socket Connection
+To connect to other machine we need a socket connection.
+A socket connection means the two machines have information about each other’s network loaction(IP address) and TCP port.
+Socket socket=new Socket(“127.0.0.1”,5000)
+“127.0.0.1” is the  IP address of Server.
+And 5000 is TCP port.
+Just a number representing which application to run on a server.
+For example, HTTP runs on port 80.
+Port number can be from 0 to 65535.

+### Server and Client
+Server is a computer that offers some service to lots of users.
+And Clients it the computer that ask service to server.

+### Steps
+1. Server makes a ServerSocket
+2. ServerSocket’s accept function is waiting client.
+3. Client makes a socket.
+4. After client makes a socket, it access to server.
+5. Server’s accept method returns client’s socket.
+6. Obtain input,output stream  from a socket
+7. Communication from Inputstream and outputstream
+8. Call Socket’s close method.